Warehouse WiFi Solutions Provider

 Although there are many more complexities, in short the main thing you need to know is that the 5GHz band can take up to 19 indoor channels, somewhat more than the 2.4Ghz band.
 You might think it sounds easy, and that you should just use the 5Ghz band.
 Unfortunately, it’s not as simple as that.
 Other issues can adversely affect this band too, such as interference from neighbouring buildings, signal propagation or even weather radar using some of the channels.
 That said, it’s still the best band to base your design around.

 Note: Only 3 2.4Ghz channels 1, 6 and 11 can be considered non-overlapping, whereas the 5GHz band can have up 19 non-overlapping channels.

-You can see there are many factors that can affect WiFi performance in your warehouse facility.
+You can see there are many factors that can affect wifi performance in your warehouse facility.
 So, where do you start?
-A wireless survey is essential, whether you need to pinpoint the flaws in your current setup, or design a brand new WiFi network for your warehouse project.
+A warehouse wifi site survey is essential, whether you need to pinpoint the flaws in your current setup, or design a brand new wifi network for your warehouse project.

 WiFi interference: 5 causes and how to avoid them